-In your real estate career, you will hear the term power of attorney, and attorney-in-fact plus it shows up on your exam, so understanding the terms is essential.
+In your real estate career, you will hear the terms power of attorney and attorney-in-fact, plus it shows up on your exam, so understanding the terms is essential.

 What is an Attorney-in-Fact?